ArnabBir/apache-pinot-playbook/docs/17-performance-engineering.md

 ### Star-Tree Limitations

-Only pre-configured aggregation patterns benefit from star-tree acceleration.
-A query that groups by a dimension not in the star-tree will fall back to raw data scanning.
-Adding new dimensions requires rebuilding segments: if the hot query pattern changes, segments must be reloaded.
-Star-tree does not help with selection queries that retrieve individual rows.
+- Only pre-configured aggregation patterns benefit from star-tree acceleration.
+Queries grouping by a dimension not in the star-tree fall back to raw data scanning.
+- Adding new dimensions requires rebuilding segments.
+When the hot query pattern changes, segments must be reloaded to reflect the updated star-tree configuration.
+- Star-tree does not help with selection queries that retrieve individual rows.

 ## Benchmarking Methodology